To Abolish Nukes, We Must Abolish War

 “Realists” see war as an inevitable feature of the human condition.
 “Realists” say that, instead of scaling back our armed forces, we should make them fearsome enough to deter attacks by other nations and to prevail when war breaks out.

 This “realism” isn’t realistic.
-It’s nuts, not to mention unscientific and immoral.
+It’s idiotic, not to mention unscientific and immoral.
 For incisive critiques of “realism,” check out World Beyond War, a nonprofit dedicated to abolishing “the institution of war itself, not just the ‘war of the day.’”

 World Beyond War debunks the “myth” that war is inevitable and a “necessary evil.”
 The organization details how war impoverishes us, erodes civil rights, promotes bigotry and harms the environment.
 It spells out what we could do with the $2 trillion-plus a year spent on “war and preparations for war”; and it proposes how we can make the transition to a world without war, in which disputes are resolved nonviolently.

 Abolishing nukes and war won’t be easy.
 There are lots of political and technical details to work out.
-But I’m hopeful we can move quickly toward world peace if enough of us insist on it.
+But I’m hoping we can move quickly toward world peace if enough of us insist on it.

 Our first step toward a world without war, and without nuclear weapons, is believing it’s possible.